-As you develop your IM client, you will need to test its code by exchanging messages with another IM client.
-It will be possible (and even enjoyable!) to do this by exchanging messages with other students in the lab or with friends who are nowhere near our lab.
-At first, however, it will be simpler if you can exchange messages with yourself by running a standard IM client on your machine at the same time you are testing your own program.
+As you develop your IM client, you will need to periodically test the code you have written by exchanging messages with another IM client.
+Once your programs are working fairly well, it will be possible (and maybe even enjoyable) to do this by exchanging messages with other students in the lab or with friends who are nowhere near our lab.
+Early on in the process, however, it will be much simpler if you can exchange messages with yourself by running a standard IM client on your machine at the same time you are testing your own IM program.
 All the Macs in our lab have Apple's IM client, iChat, and the standard AIM AOL client installed.
-So, you will be able to start up AIM or iChat, then start your program and send messages back and forth from one side of your screen to the other.
+So, you will be able to start up AIM or iChat, then start your program and send messages back and forth from one side of your computer screen to the other between the two programs.

-To do this, you will have to log in with different screen names on your IM program and on the other IM client.
-Accordingly, if you don't already have multiple IM screen name, we would suggest you register so that you have at least 3 IM accounts before coming to lab.
-You can create new accounts at https://new.aol.com/productsweb.
-In addition, use a standard IM client to log into each account and add the other accounts as buddies.
-Also, add a few of your usual buddies to the new accounts so that each account has at least four or five names in its buddy list.
+To do this, you will have to log in with different screen names on your IM program and on the other IM client you use.
+Accordingly, if you don't already have more than one IM screen name, we would suggest you register for a two additional IM accounts before coming to lab.
+For one of these accounts, choose a screen name that does not contain any blanks or capital letters.
+For the other, choose a screen name that contains several blanks and capital letters.
+You will use this second screen name to test one feature included at the end of the lab.

+In addition, use a standard IM client to log into each of your accounts and make sure to add the other accounts as buddies.
+Also, add a few of your usual buddies to the new accounts so that they have at least three or four names in their buddy lists.